vehicle-lang/tutorial/improvements.md

 are both still public, and the stale `tutorial` branch is what keeps this CI alive.
 Retiring it would remove the ambiguity.
 Chapter 3's links used to point into `tutorial`; they now point at `exercises`.

+### What was implemented

+`requirements.txt`:

+- `vehicle-lang` is now **unpinned**, not raised to a fixed version.
+Chapter 1 tells readers to run `pip install vehicle-lang`, so CI now tests against whatever that gives them.
+Pinning is precisely how this file drifted to 0.17.0 while the chapters documented a newer command line; an exact pin would keep CI green while readers hit failures.
+Revisit if reproducibility matters more than drift detection.
+- `maraboupy` raised `==1.0.0` -> `==2.0.0` (current, and what is installed
+  locally).
+- `idx2numpy ==1.2.3` and `numpy` added: `chapter-3/exercises/create_dataset.py`
+  needs both and neither was declared anywhere.
+- `agda ==2.7.0.1` left alone; it is still the current release.

+`.github/workflows/ci.yml`:

+- trigger changed from `push: branches: [tutorial]` to `exercises`;
+- the three hard-coded `examples/*` steps replaced by a loop over `git ls-files '*.vcl'`, so all 16 specifications are checked and new ones are picked up automatically.
+Specs containing `your answer here` are skipped, as they are meant not to compile until the reader completes them.
+That rule is
+  exact: it matches only `resources-by-dataset/mnist/mnist-robustness-incomplete.vcl`, the single spec that legitimately fails to typecheck, while `chapter-2/exercises/acasXu-incomplete.vcl` has no placeholders and passes;
+- **a `vehicle verify` step was added.** This corrects the claim made earlier in this note that a working CI "would have caught the `--verifier` breakage".
+  A typecheck-only workflow would *not* have: `--verifier` is a `verify`-only flag.
+The new step runs one real verification (Chapter 2's ACAS Xu property 3, a single query) so the `verify` command line is actually exercised.
+Note that property 3 is false for network 1_7, so a counterexample is the expected result and `vehicle verify` still exits 0.

+Verified locally by running both steps under `sh` exactly as CI does: 15 specs pass, 1 is skipped, exit status 0; the verification completes and exits 0.

+**Not yet verified:** the workflow has never run on GitHub, so dependency resolution on a clean Ubuntu runner is untested — in particular whether `agda ==2.7.0.1` installs there.
+Watch the first run on `exercises`.